Conley, Gasol help Grizzlies top short-handed Jazz 110-100

 Grizzlies: JaMychal Green (jaw) and Chandler Parsons (right knee) missed the game with injuries. ...
 Conley hit a stumbling bank shot from 30 feet out at the halftime buzzer.

-Jazz: Grayson Allen made his first career start. ...
+Jazz: Grayson Allen made his first career start and scored nine points. ...
 Alec Burks missed his second game with a left hand sprain. ...
-Five Jazz players had three fouls at halftime as 31 fouls were called in the first two periods. ...
+Five players had three fouls at halftime as 31 fouls were called in the first two periods. ...
 The Jazz made 14 of 25 free throws.

 UP NEXT